SaxionMechatronics/smart_spot_backpack/Documentation/xx-assembly-instructions.md

 * 12V: 7-8
 * 24V: 13-14

-When soldering the wires to it, make sure they are at least 50 cm long.
+Before soldering the wires to it, make sure they are at least 50 cm long.
 Once you are done soldering, you can add a braided sleeve around the wires to organize them neatly.

 <p align="center">